What are cleanroom shoe covers?

-Having the proper cleanroom booties or water resistant shoe covers helps limit the number of contaminants entering your environment.
-Because operators themselves are the leading source of cleanroom contaminants, outfitting them with the proper disposable attire is critical.
+Having the proper cleanroom booties or water-resistant shoe covers helps limit the number of contaminants entering your environment.
+Because operators are the leading source of cleanroom contaminants, outfitting them with the proper disposable attire is critical.

 Do you need Tyvek Shoe Covers?

 To be considered cleanroom compatible, shoe covers must meet some specific requirements.
 For instance, basic fabric shoe covers might work for open houses and other general applications, but in cleanrooms, they’re liable to release fibers and compromise your environment.
 However, shoe covers made from non-woven materials are better suited for cleanrooms because they reduce particulate release.